 Members of the monitor family, Komodo dragons are undeniably the most dangerous lizards on Earth.
 A visit to either Komodo or Rinca Island can be arranged for a fee through your accommodation in Labuan Bajo.
-Alternatively and less-safe, you can negotiate and charter a small boat independently to one of the islands for around $40.
+Alternatively and less-safe, you can negotiate and charter a small boat independently to one of the islands.
 The ocean currents swirling between the many island fragments will test the nerves of even experienced boat captains - not to mention the passengers!

 As warmer and cooler currents swirl at the convergence of the Indian and Pacific Oceans, the diversity of giant marine life in the Komodo National Park is astounding.
 Whales, mantas, dolphins, and sharks come to take advantage of the plankton-rich water, however dangerous currents can challenge even experienced divers.

 In 2008 a group of divers were swept more than 20 miles from their dive site and were forced to fend off Komodo dragons overnight on Rinca Island until being rescued.